ezig/ezig.github.io/projects.md

 <p class="message">
   Stop by my <a href="https://github.com/ezig/">GitHub</a> to see my latest!
 </p>
+##Unnamed Strategy Game (in progress)
+A framework for a turn-based strategy game that will (hopefully) become a full game.
+It's still very much in progress, but you can find a live demo <a href="https://ezig.github.io/strategy-game">here</a>, or check out the project on <a href="https://github.com/ezig/strategy-game">GitHub</a>.

 ##Flip
 A game about tiles.
 Built using Phaser.js.
-Play the game here <a href="https://ezig.github.io/flip/">here</a>, or check out the <a href="https://github.com/ezig/flip">source code</a> Hoping to port the game to iOS – stay posted!
+Play the game <a href="https://ezig.github.io/flip/">here</a>, or check out the <a href="https://github.com/ezig/flip">source code</a> Hoping to port the game to iOS – stay posted!

 <center>![Example Level from Flip](/img/flip3.png)</center>